gregloughnane/CitrineInformatics-DataScienceChallenge/README.md

 -Framework for hyper-parameter tuning built from scratch (not using sci-kit learn’s built in methods).

 -Estimate of the performance of the  model on the test set.

+PS - although I didn't get this job, I had a great time with this challenge and I hope it serves as a useful starting point for someone solving similar problems in the future!

+PPS - All of my final submission work is included, as well as the initial training_data.csv and test_data.csv files provided.